aws-quickstart/cdk-eks-blueprints/docs/addons/xray.md

-# AWS X-Ray Add-on
+# AWS X-Ray add-on

 [AWS X-Ray](https://aws.amazon.com/xray/) helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
-The X-Ray addon provisions X-Ray daemon into an EKS cluster.
-This daemon exposes an internal endpoint `xray-service.xray-system.svc.cluster.local:2000` that could be leveraged to aggregate and post traces to the AWS X-Ray service.

-For instructions on getting started with X-Ray on EKS refer to the [EKS Workshop X-Ray Section](https://www.eksworkshop.com/intermediate/245_x-ray/).
+The X-Ray add-on provisions the X-Ray daemon into an Amazon EKS cluster.
+This daemon exposes an internal endpoint `xray-service.xray-system.svc.cluster.local:2000` that can be used to aggregate and post traces to the AWS X-Ray service.
+For more information, see [EKS Workshop X-Ray Section](https://www.eksworkshop.com/intermediate/245_x-ray/).

 ## Usage